E-r-r-o-rr/Realtime-Item-Tracker/docs/local-transformers.md

 ## Runtime behaviour

-- `npm run dev` / `npm start` will continue to spawn the Python OCR script for every scan.
-When local mode is active the script loads the configured Transformers model and executes it directly (no background HTTP server is required).
-- The `/api/vlm/local/start` endpoint simply preloads the model once (handy for cold starts).
-There is no long-lived child process; the warm-up just ensures the weights are cached locally.
+- The `/api/vlm/local/start` endpoint launches `python scripts/ocr_extract.py --stdio_server`, which loads the selected model
+  and waits for JSON requests over stdin/stdout.
+The child process stays alive until you press **Stop** or shut down Next.js.
+- Each OCR scan pushes a request payload to the running worker; the worker performs Transformers inference and returns the parsed payload without reloading weights.
 - Model/device options can be tuned using environment variables:
   | Variable | Description | Default |
   | --- | --- | --- |